-Best Networkers In Town (BNIT) is a dynamic group of like-minded professionals interested in growing their businesses.
-We provide a positive, supportive, and structured environment for the sole purpose of business development through the exchange of quality business referrals.
+Best Networkers In Town (BNIT) is a group of business leaders and entrepreneurs in Sonoma County who are working to support one another in growing our businesses.
+We provide a positive & structured environment to develop relationships with other local professionals that result in the exchange of quality business referrals.

 Average Value Per Seat